danielabar/meblog/src/markdown/activerecord-dependent-options.md

 Test log summary:

 * Calling `destroy!` on an Author with no books invokes its `before_destroy` callback then removes the author from the database.
 * Calling `destroy!` on an Author with one or more books fails, but not on a foreign key constraint, rather, an `ActiveRecord::RecordNotDestroyed - Failed to destroy Book with id={author id}`.
 In this case it's attempting to destroy the Author's associated book(s) but failing to do so.
 Interesting that the error message doesn't say why it failed.
+Recall that in [Scenario 2](../activerecord-dependent-options/#2-has-many-destroy) where the destroy on the has_many side was used by itself, destroying an author with one or more books was successful.
 * Calling `delete` on an Author with one or more books fails, raising `ActiveRecord::InvalidForeignKey`.
 * Calling `destroy!` on a book belonging to an Author that only has that one book works - both the book and its author are removed from the database, although it does run a query first to see if that author has any other books.
 * Calling `destroy!` on a book belonging to an Author that has other books fails with `ActiveRecord::RecordNotDestroyed - Failed to destroy Book with id={book_id}`.
 In [Scenario 6](../activerecord-dependent-options/#6-belongs-to-destroy), where destroy was only specified on Book but not Author, this case also failed but with a more useful error indicating why the book could not be removed: `ActiveRecord::InvalidForeignKey - SQLite3::ConstraintException: FOREIGN KEY constraint failed`.